MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/mobile-device-analytics.md

 ---
 layout: tutorial
-title: Mobile Device Analytics
+title: Analytic's Charts
-weight: 7
+weight: 1
 ---

 Collecting Analytics has become simpler and more customizable since Operational Analytics 7.1.
 To start collecting analytics in Operational Analytics 8.0 all you have to do is call the initialize method of the analytics API.
+Discussed in the [Analytics API tutorial](./analytics-api.md)

 ### App Sessions
 In Operational Analytics 7.1 sessions were a bit confusing and difficult to collect.
 Sessions were based on either OAuth Token based sessions (Session Independent Mode) or HTTP Sessions (Session Dependent Mode).
 In Operational Analytics 8.0 we no longer collect sessions based off how the MobileFirst runtime server, sessions are now recorded off foreground background events.

 To record a session in Operational Analytics 8.0 it is first needed to make sure that the Analytics API has been initialized.
 After initializing the Analytics API, open your app, then move it to the background.
 That process is considered on full session.
 A session will not be recorded when the app is moved to the foreground, to log a full session the app also needs to be moved to the background.

+As soon as your API is set up to record sessions and you send your data, you will see a chart like the one below.
+!(sessions-chart)[./images/SessionsChart.png]

 **Note:** You still will not see sessions in the Operational Analytics Console, to send recorded events you will still need to use the send method.